 - Comprehensive – Information which is incomprehensible is useless for the receiver.
 This becomes a case of information failure as the sender sent the information, but it was of no use for the receiver, thus is not considered as “information.”

 Information is the processed data which is of some use for humans.
 Information may further be processed and/or manipulated to form knowledge.
-Information containing wisdom is known as knowledge.
-Taking an example, digits in a report card are considered as information; similarly, stats, when placed in a report or used in some context, provides an understanding and meaningful information.
+Information containing wisdom is known as Knowledge.
+Taking an example of information processing, digits in a report card are considered as information; similarly stats, when placed in a report or used in some context, provides an understanding and meaningful information.
 Data collected by various input devices during surveys is meaningless unless it is processed.
 Good questionnaires are formed and surveys are conducted to collect data which can be processed to give useful insight.
-Another example can be a tabular data if merely a table is constructed without with the available data it might not convey the intended message, but when data mapping is done using that data to create graphs & charts, it becomes information.
+Another example can be considered as tabular data – if merely a table is constructed without the available data it might not convey the intended message, but when data mapping is done and using that data to create graphs & charts, it becomes information.
 Thus Information Processing is important.

 Information processing cycle is a sequence of events consisting of Input, Processing, Storage & Output.
 To understand more about what is information processing cycle it is a good idea to study about data processing cycle also.
 These events are similar as in case of data processing cycle.
 For a computer to perform useful work, the computer has to receive instructions and data from the outside world.
 The computer receives data and instructions during the INPUT stage of the information processing cycle.
-Useful information results when appropriate instructions are applied to data.
+Useful information results are obtained when appropriate inputs are applied to data.
 Applying instructions to data takes place during the PROCESSING stage of the information processing cycle.
 To avoid having to re-enter data and instructions or reprocess information, computers can save information.
 Saving information on a computer occurs during the STORAGE phase of the information processing cycle.
 This is followed by the result in the OUTPUT stage.
 Computer Processing Cycle is a similar process with similar steps by which data is fed to a computer.

 4. Output: Computer sends information to people in a usable format.

-- Feeding the collected raw data in the cycle for processing.
+- Feeding the collected raw data or data entry in the cycle for processing.
 This is the raw data which is supplied for processing & obtaining information.

-- Input can be done by utilizing various devices such as keyboards, mice, flatbed scanners, barcode readers, joysticks, digital data tablets (for graphics drawing), electronic cash registers, etc
+- Input can be done by utilizing various input devices such as keyboards, mice, flatbed scanners, barcode readers, joysticks, digital data tablets (for graphics drawing), electronic cash registers, etc.

 - Once the input is provided the raw data is processed by a suitable or selected processing method.
-This is the most crucial step as it allows for the processed data in the form of output which will be used further.
+Processing information is the most crucial step as it allows the processed data in the form of output which will be used further.

-- Storage can be done on various storage devices such as external hard disk, inbuilt hard disk, pen drives, micro SD cards, compact disks or even in registers.
+- Storage can be done on various storage devices such as external hard disk, inbuilt hard disk, data centers, pen drives, micro SD cards, compact disks or even in registers.